-Modern scholarship on the Homeric commentaries is vast.
-At first the scholia was perceived as merely ancillary to the study of the Homeric text.
-Thus the attention of scholars was dedicated mainly to the Alexandrian commentaries, as they were perceived as reservoirs of variants of the Homeric text, and as lexical assistance in the case of rare words.
-In addition, scholars also focused on Quellenforschung, distinguishing the different sources in the scholiae.
-At he end of the 19th and the beginning of the 20th century, there appeared studies which discussed various aesthetic topics in the scholia, although they usually were content with compiling sources with very minimal analysis.
-Yet in the last few decades there has been growing interest in ancient commentaries from a literary perspective, and many studies discuss in depth the various hermeneutical approaches of the Alexandrian school and the bT scholia.
+The modern scholarship on the Homeric commentaries is vast.
+At first, the scholia were perceived as merely ancillary to the study of the Homeric text.
+Accordingly, scholars devoted their attention mainly to the Alexandrian commentaries, which were perceived as reservoirs of variants of the Homeric text and of lexical assistance in the case of rare words.
+In addition, scholars also focused on Quellenforschung, distinguishing the different sources in the scholia.
+In the late nineteenth and early twentieth centuries, studies were published examining various aesthetic topics in the scholia, although these were usually confined to compilations of sources, with very minimal analysis.
+Over the last few decades there has been growing interest in the ancient commentaries from a literary perspective, and many studies discuss in depth the various hermeneutical approaches of the Alexandrian school and the bT scholium.

-An important development in the study of ancient commentaries in general and especially in the Homeric ones is Rene Nünllist’s book The Ancient Critic at Work, which examines the hermeneutical assumptions of the ancient critics, preserved in the scholia and papyri.
-He deals, among others, with concepts of narrative, time, impact on the reader and style.
-His main focus is literary and he makes much use of terms and methods of the field of Narratology.
-This book is indispensable for any student of commentaries in Antiquity, including rabbinic Midrash, and it has been used throughout this study.
+An important development in the study of ancient commentaries in general, and the Homeric commentaries in particular, is Rene Nünllist’s book The Ancient Critic at Work, which examines the hermeneutical assumptions of the ancient critics as these are preserved in the scholia and papyri.
+Among other aspects, Nünllist discusses narrative, time, impact on the reader, and style.
+His main focus is literary and he makes much use of terms and methods of the field of narratology.
+This book is indispensable for any student of commentaries in antiquity, including rabbinic Midrash, and it has been used throughout this study.
 Another important study is Van Thiel’s comprehensive edition of all the fragments of the Alexandrian Homeric scholars, which includes a short commentary as well as a systematic classification of the various fragments according to hermeneutical categories.
-Recently Francesca Schironi in her magisterial monograph The Best of the Grammarians: Aristarchus of Samothrace on the Iliad, has produced a comprehensive and definitive account of Aristarchus’ commentary.
-This volume is indispensable for any study of the Alexandrian Homeric scholarship.
+Recently Francesca Schironi, in her magisterial monograph The Best of the Grammarians: Aristarchus of Samothrace on the Iliad, has produced a comprehensive and definitive account of Aristarchus’ commentary.
+This volume is indispensable for any study of Alexandrian Homeric scholarship.

 The Present Study

 This study focuses on a comparison between the non-allegorical Homeric commentaries and the rabbinic biblical commentaries, especially the Halakhic Midrashim.
-The choice to focus on the Homeric commentaries is due to the fact that they are relatively well preserved and best represent the Hellenistic hermeneutic approaches, combining rhetorical, literary, grammatical and didactic methods.
-The Halakhic Midrahim are the earliest Midrashim which have come down to us, and have therefore been preferred in this study over the Aggadic Midrashim.
-The fact that the Halakhic Midrashim were edited during the 3rd century CE and most of the sages mention in them are from the 2nd century CE, limits the possibility that various methods derived from the Homeric scholarship reached the rabbis through the mediation of Christian scholars (unlike the Aggadic Midrashim, especially Genesis Rabbah, edited in the 5th century).
-Thus in cases of striking similarities between the Homeric commentaries and Halakhic Midrashim, there is a high likelihood that it is a result of direct interactions of the rabbis with the Hellenistic scholarship.
+The choice to focus on the Homeric commentaries is due to the fact that they are relatively well preserved and best represent the Hellenistic hermeneutic approaches, combining rhetorical, literary, grammatical, and didactic methods.
+The Halakhic Midrashim are the earliest that have come down to us, and accordingly we have preferred them over the Aggadic Midrashim.
+The fact that the Halakhic Midrashim were edited during the third century CE, and that most of the sages they mention lived in the second century CE, limits the possibility that various methods derived from Homeric scholarship reached the rabbis through the mediation of Christian scholars (unlike the Aggadic Midrashim, especially Genesis Rabbah, edited in the fifth century).
+Thus in cases of striking similarities between the Homeric commentaries and the Halakhic Midrashim, there is a high likelihood that the cause is direct interaction between the rabbis and Hellenistic scholarship.

-An initial reading of the Homeric scholia alongside the Halakhic Midrashim reveals, besides the formal similarities noted above, mainly differences.
-The most obvious ones are the language and text interpreted.
-In addition, a large part of the discussions in the scholia focus on text criticism, accents and grammar (especially in the A scholia), as well as aesthetic and literary evaluation of Homer’s poems (mainly in the bT scholia), topics which very rarely are addressed in the Midrash.
+Alongside the formal similarities noted above, an initial reading of the Homeric scholia alongside the Halakhic Midrashim reveals mainly differences.
+The most obvious ones are the language and the text interpreted.
+In addition, a large part of the discussions in the scholia focus on text criticism, accents, and grammar (especially in the A scholium), as well as the aesthetic and literary evaluation of Homer’s poems (mainly in the bT scholium) – topics that are very rarely addressed in the Midrash.
 The rabbis, on the other hand, tend to deal with legal dialectics and homiletics, which are completely lacking in the Homeric scholarship.